Rolex new model

 Celebrating the 100th Anniversary of the Oyster Case

-Watches and Wonders is held every April and as the event approaches, Countless predictions about the new Rolex models are made as if it were an annual tradition.
-Some of these predictions are little more than wishful thinking with low chances of coming true while others are surprisingly close to the actual new releases as if they have seen the future.
+Watches and Wonders is held every April and as the event approaches, Annual predictions about the new Rolex models begin to pour in.
+Some of these are mere wishful thinking with little chance of coming true while others are surprisingly close to the actual new releases as if they have seen the future.

 This process itself is one way to enjoy the wait for the new product announcement.
-How accurate were your predictions for this year’s new Rolex models?
-You may not be curious but my accuracy rate was 0 percent.
+How accurate were your predictions for this year's new Rolex models?
+You may not be curious but my accuracy rate was 0%.

 Oyster Perpetual 41 Ref.
 134303